327979420/Xianpei-intern-repo/Milestone-3-Understanding-Agile-&-Scrum-at-Focus-Bear/scrum-roles-focusbear.md

 ❓ How does a Product Manager's role impact sprint planning and backlog prioritization?
 The **PM** ensures the backlog aligns with business goals and customer needs.
 During **Sprint Planning**, they work with the **Product Owner** to prioritize features and bug fixes.

-For example, if users report a major app crash, the **PM** might push for fixing it in the next sprint rather than developing a new feature.
-Their role ensures the team focuses on **high-value work**.

 ❓ If a developer is struggling to complete a task, whose responsibility is it to help unblock them?
 - The **Scrum Master** helps remove obstacles.